marmots/marmots-opencms-maven-plugin/README.md

 # marmots-opencms-maven-plugin
-A maven plugin that helps with Opencms module development
+A maven plugin that helps with Opencms module development.

+See it in action at https://youtu.be/tXCVnVuEMU4

 # Publish goal
 publishes modified resources to opencms via JLAN server